 While Nelida was optimistic, Ramón was skeptical.
 He feared being taken advantage of and that the dignity of his family and community would be degraded even further because of outside help.
 But the longer he interacted with Convoy of Hope’s teams, the more he realized they truly cared.

 “After Hurricane Maria, we received a lot of help,” he said.
 “And we still are receiving a lot of help from Convoy.
 [We have received] food, everything, water, clothes, toys for the little kids.”

-Elvis — one of the local pastors who works closely with Convoy of Hope — developed a special relationship with Ramón, and Ramón began to trust him and the Field Team members.
+Elvis, one of the local pastors who works closely with Convoy of Hope, developed a special relationship with Ramón, who began to trust him and the Field Teams members.
 Their desire was to forge genuine connections with those they were helping, going above and beyond what was the norm.
-The genuine love they demonstrated and the selfless nature in which they helped Ramón’s community recover convinced him there was something different about this group.
+The genuine love they demonstrated and the selfless nature in which they helped Ramón’s community recover, convinced him there was something different about this group.

 Sadly, Ramón passed away from his illness soon after his home was completed.
 Ramón’s community mourned his passing, but celebrated the comfort of knowing his family now has a safe place to live.